 Located on Kauai’s south shore, Poipu Beach is a perfect escape for a family-friendly vacation on Kauai island.
 The biggest draw of Poipu Beach is its gorgeous crescent-shaped sandy beach surrounded by lava rocks.

 This bay is known for its calm waters and fantastic snorkeling.
 The waters of Poipu are known to be calm year-round, making it a fantastic place for the whole family to enjoy.
-The natural beauty of the island is showcased in Poipu through its several surrounding beaches.
+Poipu’s natural beauty is showcased through its several surrounding beaches.

-While Baby Beach and Poipu Beach are both known for their calm waters, Shipwreck Beach is known as a popular sunset and surfing spot.
-Head a bit west, and you’ll end up at Spouting Horn, a stunning natural display of a geyser-like spout of ocean water.
+While Baby Beach and Poipu Beach are known for their calm waters, Shipwreck Beach is a popular sunset and surfing spot.
+Head west, and you’ll end up at Spouting Horn, a stunning natural display of a geyser-like spout of ocean water.

-Kauai island is fairly small, so even if you’re based on the south shore, you are still able to easily access the rest of the island in a short amount of time.
-However, Poipu and the surrounding area also offer a ton of fun things to do and see.
+Kauai Island is fairly small, so even if you’re based on the south shore, you can still easily access the rest of the island quickly.
+However, Poipu and the surrounding area offer many fun things to do and see.